-Mary Baldwin’s hardworking constituency helps the college maintain our high standards of excellence.
-Volunteers support is always needed in all of the following areas: Admissions , Alumnae/i Events, Career Networking , and Class Leadership .
-If you need more information about a particular volunteer position or would like to volunteer, please contact the Alumnae/i and Parent Relations Office at 800-763-7359.
+Mary Baldwin’s hardworking constituencies helps the college maintain our high standards of excellence.
+Volunteer support is always needed in all of the following areas: admissions , alumnae/i events, career networking, and class leadership .
+For more information about a particular volunteer position or to volunteer, please contact the Alumnae/i and Parent Relations Office at 800-763-7359.

-Mary Baldwin College students are most effectively recruited by those who know the College best.
+Mary Baldwin College students are most effectively recruited by those who know the institution best.

 - Identify prospective students

 - Contact prospective and accepted applicants